-Orientation to working in the media, professional attitudes and expectations, planning a career, and developing a professional portfolio. corequisite: COMM 2000. offered: Each semester.
+Orientation to working in the media, professional attitudes and expectations, planning a career, and developing a professional portfolio.
+COREQUISITE: COMM 2000.
+OFFERED: Sem.
+I, II.

-2020 Audio Concepts and Production, 3 hrs.
-(3, 1)
+2020 Audio Concepts and Production

 Introduction to the basic tools, disciplines, and concepts of audio production.
-Students will hone skills in announcing, recording, mixing, and digital editing utilizing current audio hardware and software. offered: Semester II.
+Students will hone skills in announcing, recording, mixing, and digital editing utilizing current audio hardware and software.
+OFFERED: Sem.
+II.

-2060 Video/Cinema Concepts, 2 hrs.
-(2, 2)
+2060 Video/Cinema Concepts

 Introduction to the tools, disciplines, and concepts of video/cinema production.
 Topics and practices include theory of video/cinema, visual space, camera operation, graphics, digital editing, directing, and producing utilizing current video/cinema hardware and software.
-Both multi-camera and single-camera production opportunities. prerequisite: COMM 2000, 2010, 2020, 2200. offered: Semester I.
+Both multi-camera and single-camera production opportunities.

+PREREQUISITE: COMM 2000, 2010, 2020, 2200.
+OFFERED: Sem.
+I.

-2130 Writing for the Media, 3 hrs.
-(3, 0)
+2130 Writing for the Media

-Research and writing in a variety of media, with an emphasis on news, features, public relations, and commercial copy. prerequisite: COMM 2000, 2010. offered: Semester II.
+Research and writing in a variety of media, with an emphasis on news, features, public relations, and commercial copy.
+This course applies to the liberal arts writing intensive requirement.
+PREREQUISITE: COMM 2000, 2010.
+OFFERED: Sem.
+II.